 Apart from leading the Mardakheh lab, what else do you do?

-Although the majority of my time is focused on research, I also give lectures on different aspects of cancer biology to medical students at the School of Medicine and Dentistry, as well as undergraduate students at the School of Biological and behavioural Sciences.
+Although the majority of my time is focused on research, I also give lectures on different aspects of cancer biology to medical students at the Faculty of Medicine and Dentistry, as well as undergraduate students at the School of Biological and behavioural Sciences.
 As of September 2020, I have also been acting as the co-lead for the Research Laboratory Skills module for MSc. programme in Cancer & Molecular and Cellular Biology at Barts Cancer Institute.

-Prof. Dr. Johannes Graumann, Biochemistry and Proteomics Core Research Division, Weill Cornell College in Qatar (Doha, Qatar)
+Prof. Dr. Johannes Graumann's lab, Biochemistry and Proteomics Core Research Division, Weill Cornell College in Qatar (Doha, Qatar)

 Research Technician huh?